 The majority of our direct employees are trained professionals with specific skillsets and qualifications, meaning the issue of forced or child labour does not arise in our own operations.
 However, we are alert to the potential risks associated with services provided by our suppliers.
-Partly prompted by the Modern Slavery Act, we now have a greater awareness of the risk that providers of services such as office cleaners might employ migrant or otherwise disadvantaged workers who may be more vulnerable to exploitation and poor worker welfare conditions.
-This risk applies both in industrialised economies and - still more - in the emerging economies where many of us work.
-We address this risk through our Supplier Management Policy and Procedures (see below).
+We pay particular attention to the risk that providers of services, such as office cleaners, might employ migrant or otherwise disadvantaged workers who may be more vulnerable to exploitation and poor worker welfare conditions.
+We are conscious that this risk applies both in industrialised and in emerging economies: we address it through our Supplier Management Policy and Procedures (see below).

-Copyright © Control Risks.
+Control Risks